blues/app-accelerators/85-cellular-medication-adherence-pillbox/README.md

 **Device-side responsibilities.** On the patient's nightstand the box looks asleep, and almost always is.
 Every 30 seconds the Cygnet STM32 host on the Notecarrier CX wakes for a fraction of a second, reads seven compartment GPIO pins, and compares them to the snapshot from the previous wake.
 A rising edge — a lid that was closed and is now open — turns into a `pill_open.qo` [Note](https://dev.blues.io/api-reference/glossary/#note) marked `sync:true`, telling the Notecard to push it out the door right now instead of holding it for the next scheduled outbound window.
 The previous pin values, the daily bitmask, and the current UTC day all survive each sleep cycle through `NotePayloadSaveAndSleep` / `NotePayloadRetrieveAfterSleep`, so no external EEPROM or flash chip is needed.

 **Notecard responsibilities.** The Notecard Cell+WiFi (NOTE-MBGLW) handles everything network-related the patient should never have to think about.
 It queues Notes locally, manages its cellular (or opportunistic WiFi) session on the configured [`hub.set`](https://dev.blues.io/api-reference/notecard-api/hub-requests/#hub-set) `periodic` outbound cadence, and flushes any `sync:true` Note immediately the moment it sees one.
 On the inbound side it pulls [environment variables](https://dev.blues.io/guides-and-tutorials/notecard-guides/understanding-environment-variables/) down from Notehub, so a care coordinator can retune the poll interval, the daily summary hour, or either sync cadence without sending new firmware.
-Between sessions it idles at roughly 8–18 µA — effectively invisible on the LiPo budget.
+Between sessions it idles at roughly 8–18 µA, effectively invisible on the LiPo budget.

 **Notehub responsibilities.** Every event that leaves the box lands in [Notehub](https://notehub.io), which ingests, stores, and applies project routes. `pill_open.qo` events arrive in near-real time for the clinician's queue; `pill_summary.qo` Notes accumulate for adherence trends and reporting.
 [Fleets](https://dev.blues.io/guides-and-tutorials/fleet-admin-guide/) group devices by care coordinator, practice, or patient tier, so per-fleet environment variables apply across a whole cohort at once.

 **Routing to the cloud (high level).** Notehub supports HTTP, MQTT, AWS, Azure, GCP, Snowflake, and several other destinations; route setup is project-specific.
-See the [Notehub routing docs](https://dev.blues.io/notehub/notehub-walkthrough/#routing-data-with-notehub) — this project ships no specific downstream endpoint.
+See the [Notehub routing docs](https://dev.blues.io/notehub/notehub-walkthrough/#routing-data-with-notehub); this project ships no specific downstream endpoint.

 ## 3. Technical Summary

-1. **Notehub** — create a [Notehub project](https://notehub.io), copy its ProductUID.
+1. **Notehub:** create a [Notehub project](https://notehub.io), copy its ProductUID.
-2. **Wire the bench rig** — Notecarrier CX + Notecard MBGLW + 7 snap-action micro-switches on D5, D6, D9–D13.
+2. **Wire the bench rig:** Notecarrier CX + Notecard MBGLW + 7 snap-action micro-switches on D5, D6, D9–D13.
 Full pinout in [§5](#5-wiring-and-assembly).
-3. **Edit one line** of [`firmware/cellular_medication_adherence_pillbox/cellular_medication_adherence_pillbox.ino`](firmware/cellular_medication_adherence_pillbox/cellular_medication_adherence_pillbox.ino) — search for `#define PRODUCT_UID` and set it to your project's value.
+3. **Edit one line** of [`firmware/cellular_medication_adherence_pillbox/cellular_medication_adherence_pillbox.ino`](firmware/cellular_medication_adherence_pillbox/cellular_medication_adherence_pillbox.ino): search for `#define PRODUCT_UID` and set it to your project's value.
-4. **Flash** — select the Cygnet board in the Arduino IDE, hit Upload.
+4. **Flash:** select the Cygnet board in the Arduino IDE, hit Upload.
 Full instructions in [§7.1](#71-installing-and-flashing).
 5. **Watch** — open Notehub → your project → **Events** tab.
 You should see a `_session.qo` within a minute and a `pill_open.qo` each time you open a compartment.